b5g-ex/setup_ping_pong_pi/README.md

 - ansible.cfg is ansible's configuration file, which is INI file.
 - inventory.yml is target machine settings.
-- playbook.yml is recipe for target.
+- main.yml is recipes for target.

 ### install ansible